SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 The trajectory, the run function as well as the all additional function arguments are passed to the multiprocessing pool at initialization.
 Be aware that the run function as well as the the additional arguments must be immutable, otherwise your individual runs are no longer independent.
+In case you use `~pypet.environment.Environment.f_run_map` (see below), additional arguments are not frozen but passed for every run.

 Moreover, if you **enable** multiprocessing and **disable** pool usage, besides the maximum number of utilized processors ``ncores``,